 When needed, the pathologist does more tests on the tissue sample.
 These results may be written in separate reports.
 So, you may get more than one report for the same biopsy.

-Along with other test results or X-rays, the pathology report(s) informs your diagnosis, prognosis and treatment.
+Along with other test results and any X-rays or other imaging, the pathology report(s) informs your diagnosis, prognosis and treatment.

 Ideally, a medical team that includes your oncologist, radiologist, surgeon and pathologist will plan your treatment.

 Your pathology report contains the information that describes your diagnosis.

 Try not to focus on any one item in the report since it’s the sum of all the information that’s most important to your prognosis and treatment.